Lucretius/vault_raft_snapshot_agent/README.md

 `frequency` How often to run the snapshot agent.
 Examples: `30s`, `1h`.
 See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units.

+`timeout` Timeout for creating snapshots.
+Examples: `30s`, `1h`.
+Default: `60s`.
+See https://golang.org/pkg/time/#ParseDuration for a full list of valid time units.

 #### Default authentication mode
 `role_id` Specifies the role_id used to call the Vault API.
 See the authentication steps below.